 By Air: Daily scheduled Safarilink and Airkenya flights from Nairobi Wilson Airport to neighbouring Lewa Downs (1-hour drive from Lengishu).
 Borana Conservancy has an airstrip for charter flights a 20-minute stunning game drive from Lengishu.

 Borana Conservancy is free from the malarial mosquito.

 All staff and guides speak English and Kiswahili.

 Children under 5 years are free of charge.
 Children’s rates apply from 5-16 years old.
-Borana Conservancy has much to offer children of all ages: swimming in the pool or waterfall; exploring the river; riding on one of the Patent Security horses and watching big game from the safety of the Land Rovers.
+Borana Conservancy has much to offer children of all ages: swimming in the pool or waterfall; exploring the river; horse riding and watching big game from the safety of the Land Rovers.
 The kitchen is happy to cater to the gentler palettes and earlier hours that often suit younger guests.
 For those who need to be in bed before their parents, a listening service is always on hand.

 Conservation Fees for Borana Conservancy are included in your accommodation rate.